aweeraman/blog/posts/coaching-software-engineers-101.md

 title: "Coaching software engineers 101"
 date: "2017-03-11"
 path: "/coaching-software-engineers-101"
 excerpt: "Software engineers are a breed apart and coaching them to bring out their best has almost been a passion for me.
-I’ve had the pleasure of…"
+I've had the pleasure of working with really good software engineers and watching them climb the ranks and achieve their career objectives has been especially fulfilling over the years."
 feature_image: "/images/2024/03/1-lyszbfqzc5rko-jdiprxqa-jpeg.jpg"
 ---